tklab-tud/umundo/README.md

 ## FAQ

 <dt><b>Why is the source distribution so large?</b></dt>
 <dd>That's the price of convenience.
-The distribution contains most of our runtime dependencies prebuilt for every
+The distribution contains most of our
-	system / compiler combination and as debug and release builds.</dd>
+	runtime dependencies prebuilt for every system / compiler combination and as debug and release builds.</dd>

 <dt><b>How many umundo nodes can I realistically start at once?</b></dt>
-<dd>Using the default ZeroMQ implementation and Bonjour discovery on MacOSX, I could start 32 umundo-pingpong instances before
+<dd>Using the default ZeroMQ implementation and Bonjour discovery on MacOSX, I
-	getting an <tt>Assertion failed: s != retired_fd (tcp_connecter.cpp:278)</tt> within ZeroMQ.
-I guess this is due to the rather low ulimit for open file-handles on MacOSX (<tt>ulimit -n</tt> gives 256).</dd>
+	could start 32 umundo-pingpong instances before getting an <tt>Assertion
+	failed: s != retired_fd (tcp_connecter.cpp:278)</tt> within ZeroMQ.
+I guess
+	this is due to the rather low ulimit for open file-handles on MacOSX (<tt>ulimit -n</tt> gives 256).</dd>

 <dt><b>Does uMundo support IPv6?</b></dt>
-<dd>No, but only because I couldn't get ZeroMQ to compile with IPv6 on Android devices.
-Both ZeroConf implementations (Avahi and
+<dd>No, but only because I couldn't get ZeroMQ to compile with IPv6 on Android
-	Bonjour) support IPv6 and we already gather these addresses (BonjourNodeStub and AvahiNodeStub).
-All that is needed is for both of these stubs to return an IPv6 address in <tt>getIP()</tt> and for ZeroMQ to be compiled with IPv6.
-The plan is to wait for another release of ZeroMQ 3.x and have another look.</dd>
+	devices.
+Both ZeroConf implementations (Avahi and Bonjour) support IPv6 and we already gather these addresses (BonjourNodeStub and AvahiNodeStub).
+All that is needed is for both of these stubs to return an IPv6 address in
+	<tt>getIP()</tt> and for ZeroMQ to be compiled with IPv6.
+The plan is to wait
+	for another release of ZeroMQ 3.x and have another look.</dd>

 <dt><b>Does uMundo build for 64bit architectures?</b></dt>
 <dd>Yes.
 But it is your responsibility to provide all libraries on your system.
-Have a look at the top-level CMakeLists.txt at
-	the 64bit section to add library directories.
+	Have a look at the top-level CMakeLists.txt at the 64bit section to add library directories.
 If you have some unorthodox paths to your 64bit libraries, consider using the environment variables for the various <tt>contrib/cmake/Find*.cmake</tt> modules or edit these files themselves.<br />
-	On Debian amd64 stable, there are some linking issues when enabling <tt>BUILD_PREFER_STATIC_LIBRARIES</tt> via cmake.</dd>
+	On Debian amd64 stable, there are some linking issues when enabling
-	This is not a problem as you need to provide libzmq and all the libproto* libraries installed on your system anyway.
+	<tt>BUILD_PREFER_STATIC_LIBRARIES</tt> via cmake.</dd> This is not a problem
+	as you need to provide libzmq and all the libproto* libraries installed on your system anyway.

+<dt><b>What's with all the "narrowing conversion" warnings when building with a current gcc?</b></dt>
+<dd>It seems that new versions of the gcc use C++11 as the default C++ dialect
+	and warn about implicit conversions with loss of precision.
+There is a
+	<tt>-Wno-narrowing</tt> flag for gcc, but older versions will croak on it.</dd>

 <dt><b>Are these actually questions that are asked frequently?</b><dt>
 <dd>No, it's more like a set of questions I can imagine other people might have.
 It will eventually grow into a real FAQ.</dd>